 Our graduates collaborate with other health care professionals to promote, maintain and improve the health of individuals, communities and patient populations, recognizing and respecting the multicultural values of those they serve.
-The CUSOM is committed to continually reviewing and improving the curriculum as the science and practice of medicine evolves.
-The following eight goals3 (competencies) represent the foundation of the undergraduate medical education program at the University of Colorado.
+The school is committed to continually reviewing and improving the curriculum as the science and practice of medicine evolves.

 Medical Program Structure

-The Senior Associate Dean for Education, Robert Anderson, MD, oversees undergraduate medical education, including curriculum management, admissions, student affairs, assessment and evaluation, and educational technology.
+The Senior Associate Dean for Education, Shanta Zimmer, MD, oversees undergraduate medical education, including curriculum management, admissions, student affairs, assessment and evaluation, and educational technology.

 Our integrated four-year curriculum was designed to promote self-directed and lifelong learning through all four years of the curriculum.
 Students are provided with opportunities to select projects and tracks of learning that are of personal interest.
 The Assistant Dean of Integrated Curriculum, Michele M. Doucette, PhD, oversees the MD program's curriculum integration and mapping endeavors.